YancyKahn/Blog-Comment/README.md

 # Readme
-this is my blog commit repo
+this is my blog comment repo